dberget/daveberget/content/posts/03-06-2018/index.md

     - channels
 ---

-## Adding a channel to a Phoenix React project.
+## Adding a channel to a Phoenix React project

 I finally found a nice excuse for messing around with Phoenix channels.